-Note that Lite users in the third-party account will not be able to access your account.
-Also note that users of the third-party account can't add or modify any item-specific security permissions like they can in their primary account.
+Note that Lite users in the delegate account will not be able to access your account.
+Also note that users of the delegate account can't add or modify any item-specific security permissions like they can in their primary account.

 Step 2 - Grant access

-You do not need to have any groups created specifically for the third-party access, but you may wish to review your security design.
-For example, do you want the third party to have access to everything your senior tech team can access or do you want them to only have access to what a level 1 tech can access?
+You do not need to have any groups created specifically for GlueConnect, but you may wish to review your security design.
+For example, do you want the other account to have access to everything your senior tech team can access or do you want them to only have access to what a level 1 tech can access?
 Are your groups configured for this?

 Step 3 - Send invitation email

 After you specify a maximum role and grant access, the last step is to send an invitation to the users of the other account.
-We send an invitation email to all users with an Administrator role in the third-party account.
-Users of the third-party account can access your account only after one of these Administrators accepts the invitation.
+We send an invitation email to all users with an Administrator role.
+Users can access your account only after one of these Administrators accepts the invitation.

-- You must be an Administrator to delegate access to your account.
+- You must be an Administrator to complete the following steps.